 Protect your personal information

-Do not give account or card number information to anyone, whether in person, over the phone or online, unless you are confident to do so.
-Do not carry your Social Insurance Number card in your wallet unless it is necessary.
+Don’t give account or card number information to anyone, whether in person, over the phone or online, unless you’re confident to do so.
+Don’t carry your Social Insurance Number card in your wallet unless it’s necessary.

 Memorize your passwords and bank machine Personal Identification Number (PIN)